frumbert/wp2moodle-moodle/README.md

 ---------------------
 Note, this plugin must exist in a folder named "wp2moodle" - rename the zip file or folder before you upload it.

-1. Upload/extract this to your moodle/auth folder (should be called "/~/auth/wp2moodle/", where ~ is your Moodle root)
+1. Upload/extract this to your moodle/auth folder (should be called "~/auth/wp2moodle/", where ~ is your Moodle root)
 2. Activate the plugin in the administration / authentication section
 3. Click settings and enter the same shared secret that you enter for the wp2moodle settings in Wordpress
 4. The logoff url will perform a Moodle logout, then redirect to this url.
-Typically this is your wordpress homepage.
+You can get it to log off in Wordpress as well by hitting the wordpress-end logout page too; typically this is http://<your-wordpress-url/wp-login.php?action=logout
 5. The link timeout is the number of minutes before the incoming link is thought to be invalid (to allow for variances in server times).
+This means links that were generated in the past can't be re-used, copied, bookmarked, etc.
 5. Disable any other authentication methods as required.
 You can still use as many as you like.

 Usage: